pingcap/docs-cn/reference/configuration/tikv-server/configuration-file.md

 + The size of the temporary file that preoccupies the extra space when TiKV is started.
 The name of temporary file is `space_placeholder_file`, located in the `storage.data-dir` directory.
 When TiKV runs out of disk space and cannot be started normally, you can delete this file as an emergency intervention and set `reserve-space` to `0MB`.
 + Default value: `2GB`
 + Unite: MB|GB

+## storage.block-cache

+Configuration items related to the sharing of block cache among multiple RocksDB Column Families (CF).
+When these configuration items are enabled, block cache separately configured for each column family is disabled.

+### `shared`

++ Enables or disables the sharing of block cache.
++ Default value: `true`

+### `capacity`

++ The size of the shared block cache.
++ Default value: 45% of the size of total system memory
++ Unit: KB|MB|GB

 ## raftstore